pacav69/AcmeAssemblerC64/README.md

 This defines the directory where json formatted help files are.
 Feel free to drop in your own.

-    "scopes": ["source.assembly.Acmeembler"],
+    "scopes": ["source.assembly.AcmeAssembler"],

 This definies in which scopes the plugin should work.
 So far it will fire up only in Acme Assembler scope.

     "log_level": "warning"

-For the debuggin purposes you can increase the log level to info or debug, open Python console (ctrl-\`) and observe what is going on and what problems the plugin has.
-If you report a bug, please use "debug" level and make sure you copy paset the whole output.
+For the debugging purposes you can increase the log level to info or debug, open Python console (ctrl-\`) and observe what is going on and what problems the plugin has.
+If you report a bug, please use "debug" level and make sure you copy paste the whole output.

 # Contribute